HiteshBabu/ftpUDP/README.md

 1.The Delay (RTT) of 10ms with the Loss rate of 1%

-2. The Delay (RTT) of 200ms with the Loss rate of 20%
+2.The Delay (RTT) of 200ms with the Loss rate of 20%

-We developed the code which achieve 45 Mbps under 1st condition and 30 Mbps under 2nd Connection
+The developed code achieves 45 Mbps under 1st condition and 30 Mbps under 2nd condition